There is a lot to contemplate when it comes to running your home.

 1. Frequent Repair Costs

-It is normal for a heater to eventually need a new belt or a little love once a year to make sure everything is running correctly, but a well-maintained heating system should work without much fixing along the way.
+It is normal for a heating system to eventually need a new belt or a little love once a year to make sure everything is running correctly, but a well-maintained heater should work without much fixing along the way.
 A few indications that your system may be in need of replacing are below:

 - needing multiple visits during the same heating season;